- Location: Johnson Athletic Center - Cambridge, Mass. and Boston University - Boston, Mass.

 - The Lead: On Friday and Saturday, the No. 2 ranked MIT men's indoor track and field team competed at both the David Hemery Invitational at Boston University and the Gordon Kelly Invitational at MIT.

 HOW IT HAPPENED:

-- MIT returns to action on February 17th-18th as the Engineers host the New England Division 3 Indoor Track and Field Championship at the Johnson Athletic Center Track.
+- MIT returns to action on February 17th-18th as the Engineers travel to Tufts University for the New England Division 3 Indoor Track and Field Championship.